 Eggs are laid in the mid-vein of the rosette leaves in early spring, and hatch after five to nine days.
 Larvae internally mine the inside of the stem of the thistle plant as the shoot elongates during the summer.
 Fully developed larvae will exit the plant at the root and enter the soil to pupate.
 They will emerge again in their adult form later in the summer, and feed on thistle leaves before winter.
 Adults will over winter in the soil, ready to attack the emerging thistle the following spring.

-For more information contact Jessica Watson, Conservation Agriculture/Extension Program Manager at +1.780.727.4424 or firstname.lastname@example.org
+For more information contact Rachael Nay, Conservation Agriculture/Extension Program Coordinator at +1.780.727.4424 or firstname.lastname@example.org

 More information can also be found in the following documents: